 The multinational and long-term FP2020 project, intended to answer the unmet need for contraception for 120 million women, has failed to meet its targets, and the absolute number of women with an unmet need is increasing.
 Meanwhile, the COVID-19 pandemic poses a major threat to the international aid, family planning services and economic development on which such progress depends.

-In another indicator of the halting progress of such developments, most of the United Nations' Sustainable Development Goals for 2030 are expected to be missed.
-The Washington study actually models population growth if the SDG targets related to education and contraception were achieved, generating a global population in 2100 of 6.3bn - more than one billion fewer people than we have today.
+In another indicator of the halting progress of such developments, most of the United Nations’ Sustainable Development Goals for 2030 are expected to be missed.
+Amongst its other projections, the Washington study models population growth if the SDG targets related to education and contraception were achieved, generating a global population in 2100 of 6.3bn – more than one billion fewer people than we have today.
 In contrast, slower progress than expected (which could well happen) would lead to 13.6bn by the end of the century!
 As we have detailed in our recent report on the SDGs, population growth is a major obstacle to the achievement of very many of the SDGs.
 The importance of promoting and investing in the achievement of the SDGs which also help address population growth could not be more clear.

 The threats to achievement of a more sustainable population go beyond a simple failure to invest in or promote the positive solutions.
 In a growing number of countries, government policy is now to encourage larger families as a result of concerns about ageing populations.
 Most concerningly, in Iran, access to family planning is being limited by the government for that reason.

 The authors of the report themselves acknowledge the risk of such action:

 “A very real danger exists that, in the face of declining population, some states might consider adopting policies that restrict female reproductive health rights and access to services.
 Low fertility in these settings might become a major challenge to progress for females’ freedom and rights.”